ibm-cloud-docs/hp-virtual-servers/byoi.md

    `--cr-pwd-path FILE-PATH`
    :   Is the path for the file that contains the container repository password.

+   To ensure there are no trailing spaces in the file path, you can specify it as `vi -b file_name , :set noeol, :wq`.
+   {: note}

    `--no-auth`
    :   Is the parameter that must be set if the image does not require authorization to download.
 In this case,  you don't need to provide `cr-username` and `cr-pwd-path` parameters.
 If you do, these parameters are ignored.